 Used car buyers often avoid buying an “accident car,” as many vehicle history reporting services call them.
 If there is evidence of towing on a car history report, buyers inherently fear a serious accident and extensive damages.

-Consumers understand that insurance companies do not like paying claims and unethical auto repair shops sometimes take shortcuts.
-So, even if your vehicle underwent the highest quality repairs, a buyer may be unwilling to take that chance.
+Consumers understand that insurance companies do not like paying claims, and unethical auto repair shops sometimes take shortcuts.
+So, even if your vehicle underwent the highest quality of repairs, a buyer may be unwilling to take that chance.

 The Florida statutes addressing the settlement of motor vehicle claims give legal standing to a vehicle owner to pursue a diminished value claim from an at-fault driver (or that driver’s insurance company.)